Home / 5G / Protocols / PHY / Bandwidth Part

 Linked topics Numerology, OFDM resource grid, PDCCH, PDSCH, PUSCH, RRC configuration

-How BWP works in practice
+How the BWP model works

-The key engineering idea is that NR separates the full carrier capability from the currently active operating bandwidth.
+The key idea is that NR separates the full carrier capability from the currently active operating bandwidth.
 This gives the network more flexibility in how the UE monitors control, receives scheduling, and transmits or receives data.

 Initial BWP